 Reusing fabrics is obviously an eco-plus, but stains such as pasta sauce may be difficult to remove, which can be an issue if you are photographing messy or saucy dishes.
 It’s probably worth the hassle for the environment!

-4. Slate Boards
+4. Slate boards

 Slate boards are a unique option for food photographers looking to add texture and contrast to their photos.
 These boards are made from natural slate and come in a range of colors, such as black, gray, and green, making them perfect for creating unique backgrounds.
 For example, a charcoal-colored slate surface would look great against a strawberry cheesecake, adding depth and contrast to the photo.